-Jenny Bland specialises in heritage learning – creating, delivering and evaluating heritage learning activities.
+Kathryn Parkin specialises in heritage learning – researching, creating, and delivering heritage learning activities.

-A former teacher and museum education officer, qualified in Heritage Management, Jenny has extensive experience of working with schools and children to develop and deliver bespoke education services that link closely to the National Curriculum.
+A former specialist History teacher and holding a Masters in Heritage Management from the Ironbridge Institute of the University of Birmingham, Kathryn has extensive experience of working with schools and children to develop and deliver bespoke education services that link closely to the National Curriculum.

 Kathryn can also deliver bespoke workshops and activities for community groups, home education groups and local heritage groups wishing to connect more with young people.

 The full range of History Van workshops can be found here, but feel free to get in touch with your individual needs and Kathryn will be happy to work with you to create a more bespoke experience.